edween69/dnd-dungeon-master/README.md

 File: `trialSebastian.cpp`

-Separate, text-only combat prototype that uses the same character/stat system:
+This is a separate, text-only combat prototype that uses the same character/stat system:

 - Builds a **Student** and a **Zombie_Standard** from `Character_Starting_Stats.csv`
 - Turn-based loop in the console: